-(3) Represents performance shares granted for the three-year performance period ended September 30, 2013.
-The number of shares and payout value is based on actual performance through September 30, 2012 (if the applicable performance threshold has been achieved) or assumes threshold performance (if the applicable performance threshold has not been achieved).
+(2) Represents performance shares granted for the three-year performance period ended September 30, 2013.
+The number of shares and payout value is based on actual performance through September 30, 2013, which shares vested on November 18, 2013.
+For a further discussion of these awards, see "Compensation Discussion and Analysis - Long-Term Incentive Compensation."

-(4) Represents performance shares granted for the three-year performance period ended September 30, 2014.
-The performance objectives for this plan are specified levels of revenue and earnings per share (subject to adjustment for significant events as discussed above) over the three-year performance period.
+(3) Represents performance shares granted for the three-year performance period ended September 30, 2014.
+The performance objectives for this plan are specified levels of revenue and earnings per share over the three-year performance period.
 Because cumulative performance for the three-year performance period applicable to these performance shares has not yet surpassed the threshold level established for payout, the number of shares and payout value are reported at the threshold level.